MMettille/redux-pizza-parlor/To-Do-List.md

         [ ] Reset the table
         [ ] Bounce back to home screen
 [ admin ] !!! - user will need to go to localhost:3000/admin
+    [ ] Will need to make a get route to './admin'
     [ ] Create table - headers: *name*, *Time Order Placed*, *Type* (delivery or pickup), and *Cost*